Leonor2004/FSI_24-25/CTFs/CTF8.md

 **Question1**: You should start by finding all the information that you can from the site.
 In particular, and just like the previous ctf about Wordpress, try to find the intalled software versions.

-**Answer**: We searched for the softwere versions, as showed in the Recognition section of this report.
+**Answer**: We searched for the software versions, as showed in the Recognition section of this report.
 This recognition is very important because it helps us find possible vulnerabilities in the next fase.

 **Question2**: You already know that we want to explore an SQL injection vulnerability.
 Maybe there is a know vulnerability, reported in public data bases and/or tools that allow you to automate the discovery and abuse of SQL injection vulnerabilities?